Australia Investing $377 Million To Protect Great Barrier Reef

 The Paris Agreement on climate change — which has the stated support of the vast majority of the world, although President Trump says he plans to withdraw from the accord — calls for net-zero greenhouse gas emissions by the second half of this century.

-However, that is a long-term goal, and would not be achieved by the changes the world's country's have currently pledged.
+However, that is a long-term goal, and would not be achieved by the changes the world's countries have currently pledged to make.